 The value of global coworking passes

-Already, enterprises are seeing the value in providing coworking memberships for employees.
-These memberships, which are based on a pass model, grant employees access to a large number of coworking spaces in a particular city, area or even in locations around the world.
+Already, enterprises are seeing the value of providing coworking memberships to their employees.
+These memberships grant employees access to a large number of coworking spaces, virtual offices, and hotels in cities worldwide.

 Coworker’s Global Pass is one option for a flexible coworking pass that includes thousands of spaces in over 600 cities.
 For enterprises with teams in multiple countries, this option streamlines the process of finding available workspace on a flexible basis, giving employees in Paris the same opportunity to WFH or utilize a coworking space as the team located in Copenhagen.

-As employees worldwide change their expectations, it can be assumed that companies will continue to allow working from home in some capacity.
+As employees worldwide change their expectations, companies will continue to allow working from home in some capacity.
 With so many business owners looking to downsize and decentralize their operations, the WFH movement is indeed here to stay.